morganstanley/modern-cpp-kafka/README.md

 ## Install

-* The APIs is headers only

-    * Just need to include the `include/kafka` directory in your project
+* Include the `include/kafka` directory in your project

-* The compiler should support
+* To work together with `modern-cpp-kafka` API, the compiler should support

     * Option 1: C++17